 - Residence in Switzerland, ideally in the Zurich region

 - No fees are charged for participation in the program

 - Participants must pay for any incidental costs such as books and printing/photocopying themselves

-The VSUZH Discovery Semester Committee works with the International Relations Office as chief coordinator of the discovery semesters held at the University of Zurich.
+The VSUZH Discovery Program Committee works with the International Relations Office as chief coordinator of the Discovery Programs held at the University of Zurich.
 Its main responsibility is to recruit and supervise mentors and to organize various social events for mentors and participants throughout the semester.

 Do you want to get involved as a mentor?
 Then go visit their website for more information.